-This condition is an irritation or compression of one or more nerve roots in the cervical spine.
-Because these nerves travel to the shoulders, arms and hands, an injury in the cervical spine can cause symptoms in these areas.
-Cervical radiculopathy may result from a variety of problems with the bones and tissues of the cervical spinal column.
+Because these nerves travel to the shoulders, arms, and hands, an injury in the cervical spine can cause symptoms in these areas.
+Cervical radiculopathy may result from a variety of conditions involving the cervical spinal column's bones and tissues.

 One common cause is a herniated disc.
 A herniated disc is a rupture in the fibrous outer wall of a vertebral disc, which allows the soft nucleus of the disc to bulge outward.
 This bulge can press harmfully against a nerve root.